MohammadHuzaifa56/Instazoo/README.md

 ## Features

-- Posts in a feed format with options to like, comment and share.
+- Posts in a feed format with options to like, comment, and share.
 - A horizontal list of stories on the home screen.
 - Comments on each post can be viewed by opening the bottom sheet.
-- The bottom navigation bar lets you switch between different sections of the app.
+- The bottom navigation bar lets you switch between different app sections.
 - The search section displays a staggered view of random items by default.
 - The app has responsive loading for each request and image loading.
-- User data such as name, bio, profile picture, followers, followings and posts can be viewed.
+- User data such as name, bio, profile picture, followers, followings, and posts can be viewed.
 - The profile screen displays user posts in a grid format.
+- Custom Fonts
+- Adjust both dark and light themes for better user experience.

 # Technologies: